-This section covers common questions that administrators may have regarding the Grade 9 Assessment of Mathematics.
+This section covers common questions that school administrators may have regarding the Grade 9 Assessment of Mathematics.

-What is the purpose of the 2020–2021 Grade 9 Assessment of Mathematics, and what will be reported this year?
+What is the purpose of the Grade 9 Assessment of Mathematics?

-When will the assessments be administered during the year, and will students who are studying remotely full-time be participating in the assessment?
+When will the assessment be administered during the year, and will students who are studying remotely full-time be participating in the assessment?

 Can teachers use the results as part of a student’s final course mark?

-What administration decisions must school administrators make, and what are EQAO’s assessment guidelines?
+What decisions must school administrators make, and what are EQAO’s assessment guidelines?